Waujito/youtubeUnblock/README.md

 ```sh
 uci set youtubeUnblock.youtubeUnblock.trace=1
 ```

+For uci, to save the configs you should do `uci commit` and then `reload_config` to restart the youtubeUnblock

 In CLI mode you will use youtubeUnblock as a normal init.d service: for example, you can enable it with `/etc/init.d/youtubeUnblock enable`.